Are startups a meme?

 They get funding.
 Create a prototype.
 The get aquired by a company that knows what they are doing.

-interest observation user, i appreciated your input thoroughly
+interest observation anon, i appreciated your input thoroughly

 what the public thinks of when they say startup is certainly a meme.